TLDR

 Every guest list tool requires some manual entry for guests who respond by phone, text, or through intermediaries (a parent relaying responses).
 The question is how much you minimize this.
 Joy and Zola's RSVP forms are easy enough for most guests to use, which reduces manual entry to a small subset.
 Google Forms is slightly more generic-looking but works.
 The Knot's RSVP integration works but the guest-facing page has more platform branding.

-If the shortlist is clear, go choose the plan that fits your engagement.
+If the shortlist is clear, start the trial and choose a plan later.

-- From $20/mo, or $100 lifetime
+- $10/mo, or $50 lifetime

 - No vendor ads or paid placements